dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 ### `--control-setup {yes,no}`

-Implies --control, and overrides the command's skip_setup_on_control_by_default value.
+Implies --control, and overrides the command's run_setup_on_control_by_default value.

 If set to 'yes', the latest version of the branch will be pulled and commcare-cloud will have all its dependencies updated before the command is run.
 If set to 'no', the command will be run on whatever checkout/install of commcare-cloud is already on the control machine.
-This defaults to 'no' if command.skip_setup_on_control_by_default is True, otherwise to 'yes'.
+This defaults to 'yes' if command.run_setup_on_control_by_default is True, otherwise to 'no'.

 ## `cchq` alias